 Opens an existing CAD/CAM file for editing in a new FlashCut CAD window.
 It does not close the current drawing.
 FlashCut version 5.0 or later CAD/CAM files (file extension .cadcam) can be opened.
-However, Version 6.0 or later CAD/CAM files cannot be opened in an earlier version such as 5.0.
+However, Version 6.0 or later CAD/CAM files cannot be opened in an earlier version.